M1 Abrams: Tactical

-The high-speed, high-temperature jet blast emitted from the rear of M1 Abrams tanks makes it hazardous for infantry to take cover or follow behind the tank in urban combat.
-The turbine is very quiet when compared to diesel engines of similar power output and produces sound significantly different from a contemporary diesel tank engine, reducing the audible distance of the sound, thus earning the Abrams the nickname "whispering death" during its first Reforger exercise.
+The turbine is very quiet when compared to diesel engines of similar power output and produces a high-pitched whine, reducing the audible distance of the sound, thus earning the Abrams the nickname "whispering death" during its worldwide debut at the 1982 Reforger exercise.

+By the time production of the AGT1500 ended in 1994, the U.S. had purchased 12,000 such engines.
+In 2006 the Army awarded Honeywell a contract to overhaul 1000 engines, with options for up to 3,000 more.

 The Army received proposals, including two diesel options, to provide the common engine for the XM2001 Crusader and Abrams.
 In 2000, the Army selected the gas turbine engine LV100-5 from Honeywell and subcontractor General Electric.
-The new LV100-5 engine was lighter and smaller (43% fewer parts) with rapid acceleration, quieter running, and no visible exhaust.
+The new LV100-5 engine was smaller (43% fewer parts) with rapid acceleration, quieter running, and no visible exhaust.
 It also featured a 33% reduction in fuel consumption (50% less when idle) and near drop-in replacement.
 The Common Engine Program was shelved when the Crusader program was canceled.
 Phase 2 of Army's PROSE (Partnership for Reduced O&S Costs, Engine) program, however, called for further development of the LV100-5 and replacement of the current AGT1500 engine.